Undergraduate Diploma in British Archaeology

 How to apply

-All candidates need to upload the following documents as part of their application:
+You will need to upload the following documents as part of your application:

-• a written statement stating why they wish to undertake the course, and including (if relevant) an outline of previous experience of the subject;
+• a written statement stating why you wish to undertake the course, and including (if relevant) an outline of previous experience of the subject;

 • contact details for one referee